muecoin/Guides/MacOS_desktop_client.md

 Depending on ytour security settings in MacOS, you may see a secuity warning that you cannot run the program due to an untrusted develloper verification.

-In Finder, go to your 'Applications' and ctrl-click or right-click on the 'MonetaryUnit-QT.app' and choose 'open'.
+In `Finder`, go to your `Applications` and `ctrl-click` or `right-click` on the `MonetaryUnit-QT.app` and choose `open`.
 Choose to open the app, and the MonetaryUnit client will launch.

-By default, the blockchain and wallet files are stored in '~/Library>Application Support>MonetaryUnitCore'
+By default, the blockchain and wallet files are stored in `~/Library>Application Support>MonetaryUnitCore`

 <a href="Images/ubuntu-mue-qt.png"><img src="Images/ubuntu-mue-qt.png" width="400" ></a>